mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/animation_timeline_docker.rst

     * **Zoomable Scrollbar:**

     Not only can the scrollbar at the bottom of Animation Timeline Docker be used to pan the frame table by dragging left and right, it can also be used to quickly zoom in and out by dragging up and down.
 Pan and zoom in one flick of a wrist!

+**E. Onion Skins Docker --** Technically a separate docker, the Onion Skins Docker is used in conjunction with the Animation Timeline docker to help animators see how their animation changes between neighboring keyframes.
+The onion button on the Animation Timeline docker can be used to quickly toggle the visibility of the Onion Skins Docker.
+For more information about the Onion Skins Docker, please read the :ref:`Onion Skins` reference page.

 Usage